Salman Khan: 2010–2017: Commercial peak

 Khan's first release of 2012 was Ek Tha Tiger where he starred opposite Katrina Kaif and acted as an Indian spy.
 The film garnered positive reactions from critics while opening to extremely strong box office collections.
 The film marks his first association with Yash Raj Films.

 Khan starred in Dabangg 2, the sequel of Dabangg, in 2012 under the production of Arbaaz Khan.
 Dabangg 2 eventually emerged as a huge financial success with revenues of ₹2.5 billion globally.

 After a one-year gap, Khan's first release of 2014 was Jai Ho (an official remake of the 2006 Telugu film Stalin), which he starred in opposite Daisy Shah.
-Movie became another Hit Film for Salman khan.
-His second release, Kick, a remake of a Telugu film has entered the Rs.
+The film became another box office success for Khan.
+His second release, Kick, a remake of a Telugu film entered the Rs.
 2 billion club in India on Eid.
-He also sang the "Hangover" song from the movie.
+He also sang the song "Hangover" for the film's soundtrack.

+The year 2015 is widely considered the pinnacle of Khan's film career.
 Khan's first film of 2015, Bajrangi Bhaijaan, which was released on Eid, received acclaim from critics and the public and broke several box office records upon release.
 The film, grossing ₹1.84 billion on its first week beat the previous record of PK.
 This was Khan's first and the second Bollywood film after PK to enter the 300 club.
 The film became the second highest-grossing Bollywood film in India and worldwide at that time, with a collection of over 6 billion.
-Bajrangi Bhaijaan crossed 300 crore within 20 days of its release and became the second highest grosser to date in India, while his second film, Prem Ratan Dhan Payo, a Diwali release received mixed reviews from critics and the public and broke several box office records upon release.
+Bajrangi Bhaijaan crossed 300 crore within 20 days of its release and became the second highest grosser to date in India, while his second film, Prem Ratan Dhan Payo, a Diwali release which received mixed reviews from critics and the public, broke several box office records upon release.
 The film became the ninth consecutive film of Salman Khan to gross over 1 billion.
 The film grossed ₹1.73 billion (US$27 million) on its first week.
 By 25 November, the film collected ₹2.01 billion.
 With this, Khan become the only actor to give three back-to-back movies which collected more than ₹2 billion net domestically.
 He became the only actor to collect over ₹5 billion domestic net in a single year in India.

 Khan's first film of 2016, yet again another Eid release, Sultan, directed by Ali Abbas Zafar for Yash Raj Films received positive reviews from both critics and the public breaking several box office records.
 The film opened on an average of 70% audience occupancy and grossed approximately ₹365 million on its opening day.
 The film also collected another ₹74.86 on its first weekend, bringing its total first week collections to an approximate of ₹2.08 billion.
 By the end of its second week, the film had grossed an estimated ₹2.78 billion and later became the second film of Khan to net over 300 crores.
 As of 9 August, the film grossed ₹5.83 billion worldwide.